simeonlee/BucolicSucculent/API_DEFINITION.md

     "username": "Sam"
     "password": "hr47"
   }
-  Advanced Content: server passes back an authenticated jwt?
+3.  server passes back an authenticated jwt which is stored in the client headers and retransmitted with every subsequent request.

 LOGIN
 1.  user fills out login page and submits ->